rjoleary/cs444-joos-compiler/README.md

 * Checks that the input conforms to a Context-Free Grammar (CFG)

 Switched from LR(1) to LALR(1).
-Early measurements showed the LALR grammar is 4x smallar without affecting the language.
+Early measurements showed the LALR grammar is 4x smaller without affecting the language.

-The course provided jlalr tool was used to generate generate the parse table.
+The course provided jlalr tool was used to generate the parse table.

 ### Stage 3: Weeder